Evidence-Based Nutrient Recommendations

 As with men, Seventh-day Adventist vegan women in the United States most likely eat more protein than vegan women in the United Kingdom (Average Nutrient Intakes), suggesting that Seventh-day Adventist vegan women are surpassing the RDA for lysine and other amino acids.

-Schmidt et al. (2015) compared the blood levels of amino acids between diet groups.
+Schmidt et al. (2015) compared plasma amino acid levels across diet groups.
 Vegans had lower levels of lysine, methionine, tryptophan, and tyrosine, and higher levels of alanine and glycine.
 The researchers didn’t seem concerned by these differences.

-The table below compares the plasma levels of amino acids of vegan men in Epic-Oxford to the reference ranges given by the U.S. National Library of Medicine (NLM).
+Table 6 compares the plasma amino acid levels of vegan men in Epic-Oxford with the reference ranges provided by the U.S. National Library of Medicine (NLM).
 The NLM notes that these numbers are dependent on the specific laboratory methods used (NLM, 2016).

 Alanine 621 (595, 648) 230-510